All Ways Maui'd

 providers that may have been arranged for.

-WHAT TIME OF DAY IS BEST FOR A CEREMONY?
-We prefer mornings -
+WHAT TIME OF DAY IS BEST FOR OUR CEREMONY?

-your ceremony, we suggest that we meet about one hour before actual sunset.
+that we meet you at about one hour before actual sunset.

 .

-WHAT LOCATIONS WOULD YOU RECOMMEND?
+WHAT LOCATIONS DO YOU RECOMMEND?
 For public, outdoor ceremonies,

-we like the beaches and beach parks found in the sunny Wailea-Makena areas of
+we prefer the beaches and beach parks found in the sunny Kihei-Makena areas of

-south Maui.
-Some things to bear in mind about ceremonies held at public locations:
+South Maui.
+Some things to consider about ceremonies held at public locations:

 sites are available on a first come/first serve basis only, and may not be reserved.

-At the most popular public locations, more than one ceremony may be taking place
+At many popular public locations, more than one ceremony may be taking place

-at the same time.
-Alcoholic beverages are strictly prohibited on all sand beaches
+Note: alcoholic beverages are strictly prohibited at all beaches and parks.

 If your budget allows, we recommend that you consider one of any number